AccardoNull/Interactive-Algorithm-Visualizer-Platform/README.md

 # Interactive-Algorithm-Visualizer-Platform
 ## Overview
-An interactive full-stack web application that visualizes algorithm execution step-by-step to help users understand complex computational processes.
-The long-term goal of the platform is to support additional algorithms including DFA simulation, graph traversal algorithms (BFS/DFS), shortest path algorithms, dynamic programming visualizations, and local file/image search tools.
+An interactive full-stack web application that visualizes KMP algorithm execution step-by-step to help users understand complex computational processes and utilizes the algorithm's string matching function for quick local image file search.
+The long-term goal of the platform is to support additional algorithms including DFA simulation and graph traversal algorithms (BFS/DFS), as well as external image search API integration.

 ## Completed features
 ### KMP visualizer